barrettotte/IBMi-Book/docs/additional/misc/ifs.md

 I apologize ahead of time, but I don't know very much about the history of the IFS.

-In the past, the IBMi only used its "ancient" file system to store data.
+In the past, IBM i only used its "ancient" file system to store data.
-At some point, the **Integrated File System (IFS)** was introduced which provided a UNIX like file system on the IBMi.
+At some point, the **Integrated File System (IFS)** was introduced which provided a UNIX like file system on IBM i.
 This provided a more user friendly approach to viewing and organizing files.